 Early Success

-After spending his youth in Europe learning to speak both French and German, Morgan returned to the States where he began work as a clerk at Duncan, Sherman & Co., the American branch of his father’s firm.
-Morgan was a calculated risk taker and never missed an opportunity.
-While travelling for Duncan, Sherman & Co., he found himself in a position to purchase a shipment of coffee from a captain who had lost his buyer.
-Morgan used company money to buy the coffee and made a large profit from the deal.
-This success gave him the confidence to launch his own company, J. Pierpont Morgan & Co. in the early 1860s.
+After spending much of his schooling in Europe, learning to speak both French and German, Morgan returned to the States where he began work as a clerk at Duncan, Sherman, & Co., the U.S. branch of his father’s firm.
+Morgan was a calculated risk-taker and never missed an opportunity.
+Morgan found success leveraging risk, capital and opportunities, giving him the confidence to launch his own company, J. Pierpont Morgan & Co. in the early 1860s.

 He was then able to take advantage of the boom in railroad expansion; companies were in over their heads with their finances stretched to the limit.
-Morgan managed to consolidate a number of railroads and gained control of railroad stocks, in time, claiming ownership of one-sixth of all America’s railroads.
+Morgan managed to consolidate several railroads such as the New York Central Railroad, gaining control of railroad stocks and, in time, claiming ownership of a sizable portion of all U.S. railroads — roughly 5,000 miles of them by 1902.

-In 1891, he completed the purchase of Andrew Carnegie’s steel company for nearly $500 million.
-He funneled the profits into U.S. Steel and created the first billion-dollar corporation.
-In 1892, he successfully oversaw the merging of Edison General Electric and Thomson-Houston Company to form General Electric.
+In the 1890s, Morgan completed a secret purchase of Carnegie Steel for nearly $500 million — more money than the annual budget of the U.S. federal government.
+He merged Carnegie Steel with his other steel company acquisitions to become U.S. Steel, creating the first billion-dollar corporation.
+J.P.
+Morgan also successfully oversaw the merging of Edison General Electric and Thomson-Houston Company to form General Electric.

 Savior or Sinner?